fleetdm/fleet/handbook/product/README.md

 #### Keep projects/files clean and up-to-date

-- Once your designs are reviewed and approved, change the status on the Cover page and move the issue to "Designed" column
+- Once your designs are reviewed and approved, change the status on the cover page of the relevant Figma file and move the issue to the "Designed" column
-- After each release move released features(wireframes) to  "Fleet product - released" project (every 3 weeks)
+- After each release (every 3 weeks) make sure you change the status on the cover page of the relevant Figma files that you worked on during the sprint to "Released".

 ### Scheduling design reviews